Have questions? - Get in touch

 Unfortunately, no. Pearson courses are available to UK residents only.

-All students must have Maths and English at GCSE grade C/4, or a Level 2 equivalent.
+All learners must have Maths and English at GCSE grade C/4, or a Level 2 equivalent.

 A-Levels in Maths and another relevant subject such as Science or Engineering, at a minimum grade of C, or an equivalent Level 3 qualification in a relevant subject.